 Many works of early Chinese philosophy are attributed to authors honored by the title zǐ 子, sometimes translated "sage," "master," or "philosopher."
 In English, zǐ is often merely transliterated or omitted rather than translated.

-Official rules for the use of Romanized spellings of Chinese provide that a title following a name is not capitalized,.
+Official rules for the use of Romanized spellings of Chinese provide that a title following a name is not capitalized.
 In other words, one writes Yán zǐ, not Yán Zǐ.
 They also provide that when popular usage has fused the title with the name in colloquial speech, they may be written together as a single word: Lǎozǐ rather than Lǎo zǐ.
-In these pages I resist such bondings, since there is no definitive list of cases for which they are appropriate.
+In these pages I tend to resist such bondings, since there is no definitive list of cases for which they are appropriate.
 (In Chinese characters there is, of course, no such distinction.)